 VINEYARD, ORCHARD, AND VEGETABLE GARDENS

 The farm has a two-year old vineyard of 250 wine grape vines: Chambourcin, Traminette, and Reisling grapes.
-When mature, these grapes will be made into wine at our Wamego Enology and Viticulture program.
+These grapes are made into wine at our Wamego Enology and Viticulture program.

 K-STATE RESEARCH AND EXTENSION